top of page

 For the Play

 I love crowded rooms.
-I love sitting in the corners of bustling environments, seated on comfortable upholstery that’s wealthily cushioned, with a cocktail on the table, a notepad and pen, and a Dictaphone.
-I love the burn of low lighting beaming from fashionable fixtures, and I love sitting amongst stylish interiors as if I’m an added art piece.
-I love crowded rooms of people, noise, art, and music.
+I love sitting in the corners of bustling environments, lounging on cushioned chairs with a cocktail on the table, a notepad and pen to hand, and a Dictaphone ahead of me.
+I love the slow burn of low lighting, stylish interiors, and walls of photographs and interesting objects.
+I love rooms of people, noise, art, and music.
 Congested rooms that record the velocity of life.

 I haven’t always loved sitting in crowded places alone.
-It didn’t seem cool when I was younger, so I chose to take me-time somewhere more passable for an art and fashion student.
-I’d go to all the vogueish fashion museums and art galleries, and with each hour that passed me by, I’d somehow gain more and more of myself.
-My authenticity bubbled beneath the peer pressure of society, yearning to be released from the jail of social constructs and cultural norms.
-I never truly understood why being me was so wrong in the eyes of so many.
+It didn’t seem cool when I was younger.
+In those earlier years when I needed time alone, I’d opt to go somewhere passable for an art and fashion student; vogueish fashion museums, art galleries, trending exhibitions, underground record shops, and vintage flea markets.
+Back then, my authenticity bubbled beneath the peer pressure of societal expectations and cultural norms, and although I never truly understood why being me was so wrong in the eyes of so many, I did try to shrink myself into small, labeled boxes.
+Thankfully, I never fit.

 Comments